google/graphicsfuzz/docs/glsl-fuzz-intro.md

 # How it works: metamorphic testing using glsl-fuzz

 `glsl-fuzz` is a testing framework for automatically finding and simplifying bugs in graphics shader compilers.
-Our tools currently manipulate GLSL shaders, but we can indirectly test other targets such as SPIR-V, HLSL and Metal.
-Our current priority is testing Vulkan drivers.
+The tool works by generating tests from GLSL shaders.
+These can be used to test shader compilers in OpenGL/OpenGL ES drivers, as well as SPIR-V shader compilers in Vulkan drivers via transpilation to SPIR-V -- the tool supports both these use cases.
+Similarly, transpilation could be used to target shader compilers for HLSL and Metal in the future.

 ## The problem